 By that same token, if you were planning on investing your distributions in other assets, a DRIP will prevent you from doing this.
-For Yieldstreet investors, this means that your investments may become more concentrated within the Yieldstreet Prism Fund over the life of the Fund.
+For Yieldstreet investors, this means that your investments may become more concentrated within the Yieldstreet Alternative Income Fund over the life of the Fund.

 You will also still have to pay taxes on reinvested distribution income.
 In the eyes of the IRS, it doesn’t matter what you choose to do with your cash.
 They only care about the fact that you received a distribution, which means that cash reinvested with the DRIP will still be considered a component of your taxable income for that fiscal year.
 This is something to plan for so that you don’t get hit with an unexpected bill from Uncle Sam.

 Finally, with any DRIP program, it’s important to stay organized from a bookkeeping perspective.
 Yieldstreet will help you track any DRIP transactions made through the Yieldstreet Alternative Income Fund.
 Just remember to maintain oversight of your records, in case you need them at some point for any income and tax-related questions that may come up down the road.

 As long as you don’t need your distribution income right now, DRIPs can be a powerful tool to potentially drive increased overall portfolio returns.
 They can be a cost-effective and time-efficient mechanism to compound your existing investments over a longer time horizon.

 That’s why so many investors over the years have taken advantage of these types of reinvestment structures.
 You’re putting your cash right back to work for you.
 This is the essence of investing.